IN2-Moist/2Take1-Moist-Script/README.md

 - Spawn as Attacker & Task

-Spawns Ped in Selected Vehicle Behind Player & Attacks, will follow player until they are dead.
+`Spawns Ped in Selected Vehicle Behind Player & Attacks, will follow player until they are dead.
-Ped`s may attack each other if too many are spawned and they shoot in each others direction
+Ped's may attack each other if too many are spawned and they shoot in each others direction`

 ## Online Session: